open-feature/cli/docs/commands/openfeature_generate_go.md

 ```
   -h, --help                  help for go
-      --package-name string   Name of the Go package to be generated.
+      --package-name string   Name of the generated Go package. (default "openfeature")
 ```

 ### Options inherited from parent commands